MechanicalRock/mechanicalrock.github.io/_posts/2023-10-14-bypass-oidc-trust.md

 ---
 layout: postv2
 font: serif
-title: "Bypassing Github branch protection with Environments"
+title: "Bypassing GitHub branch protection with Environments"
 description: "GitHub Environments changes the claim token provided to OIDC Providers and removes the Branch name from the Subject, this allows a user to authenticate via any branch"
 date: 2023-10-14
 highlight: monokai